Cathay Pacific: 2018 data breach

-Acquisition of HK Express
+2019: Acquisition of HK Express

 On 27 March 2019, Cathay Pacific officially announced it would acquire HK Express, the only low-cost carrier in Hong Kong, citing to "expect synergies in generating a new business model and is a practical way to support long-term development and to enhance competitiveness".
 The transaction takes Cathay Pacific HK$4.93 billion total.
-The transaction is closed in July 2019 and HK Express has become Cathay Pacific's wholly owned subsidiary.
+The transaction was closed in July 2019, and HK Express became Cathay Pacific's wholly owned subsidiary.

-Hong Kong protests
+2019–2020: Hong Kong protests

 During the 2019–20 Hong Kong protests, Cathay Pacific employees participated in protests at Hong Kong International Airport.
 The Beijing government, which is a shareholder in Cathay Pacific, ordered Cathay to suspend any employees who participated in the protest.
-Cathay chairman, John Slosar, responded saying, "We employ 27,000 staff in Hong Kong doing all sorts of different jobs... we certainly wouldn't dream of telling them what they have to think about something."
+Cathay chairman John Slosar responded, "We employ 27,000 staff in Hong Kong doing all sorts of different jobs... we certainly wouldn't dream of telling them what they have to think about something."
 Cathay Pacific later suspended a pilot who was arrested during a protest, and CEO Rupert Hogg declared his support of the government, and reiterated that employees who violated the company's code of conduct could be dismissed.
 On 16 August, Hogg resigned due to "intense criticism" from Chinese authorities as a result of Cathay staff participating in the protests.
-"Chief customer and commercial officer", Paul Loo, also resigned.
+Chief customer and commercial officer Paul Loo also resigned.
 By late September, Cathay Pacific and Cathay Dragon had terminated the employment of 31 aviation professionals, or forced their resignations, on the basis of their participation in protests or expressions of support for them.